taurenk/typescript-express-api/readme.md

 # Typescript API Server
-Expirmenting with Typescript + Express + typeorm.
+A simple API built with Typescript, Express and Typeorm using a Model-Controller + Repository design pattern.

 Todo:
   - DB Migrations